 I also produced Entura art several times during this period of our lives.
 The process helped.
 My beloved husband was always a supporter of my work and the spiritual information that came through it embraced both of us.

 I created the healing mandala above over several hours while he slept.
+If you would like to download a file, please visit th Welcome page.

 Fur Baby Lounge